Infinite Lexicographic Products: (Elementary) indivisibility of infinite tree products

-\begin{proof} We first give an example in an infinite language and then present a structure in a finite language that is inter-definable with the first, i.e. a structure on the same underlying set with same $\emptyset$-definable sets.
+\begin{proof}[proof of \Cref{rigidInd}] We first give an example in an infinite language and then present a structure in a finite language that is interdefinable with the first, i.e., a structure on the same underlying set with the same $\emptyset$-definable sets.

-For the first example, in an infinite language: Let $\{\cA_i\}_{i\in \omega}$ be a set of pairwise-non-isomorphic countable elementarily indivisible structures, in a finite language $\cL$, such that $\cA_i\prec \cA_j$ for all $i,j\in \omega$ such that $\cA_0$ is ultrahomogeneous, as provided by \Cref{infNoniso}.